Fees, Scholarships and Bursaries

 A further two Governor Scholarships are usually awarded to boys moving into the Sixth Form on the basis of excellent work throughout the lower years at Warwick School and GCSE grades.

-Two Choral Scholarships, each to the value of £1,650 per annum, may be awarded each year to boys who are either entering or who are in attendance at Warwick School and are selected for the Choir of St. Mary’s Collegiate Church, Warwick.
+Two Choral Scholarships, each to the value of £1,650 per annum, may be awarded each year to boys, aged between 7 and 11 years on 1 September, who are either entering or who are in attendance at Warwick School and are selected for the Choir of St. Mary’s Collegiate Church, Warwick.
 A Choral Scholarship is valid for the duration of a chorister’s career in both Warwick School and St. Mary’s Collegiate Church Choir unless he is awarded a Governors’ Scholarship, Bursary or other remission of fees on entry to the Senior School in which case the value of the Scholarship is reviewed.

 Warwick School, as part of the Warwick Independent Schools Foundation, benefits from a scheme offering the possibility of free or discounted places based on financial need for candidates at 11+ and 16+.